edvinand/custom_ncs_ble_service_sample/README.md

 Writing to a Characteristic in nRF Connect for Desktop |
 ------------ |
 <img src="https://github.com/edvinand/bluetooth_intro/blob/main/images/123.png"> |

 </br>
 And you should hopefully see it printed in the log of your peripheral.
 </br>
 </br>

 You can find online string-to-hex generators online, such as [this one](https://string-functions.com/string-hex.aspx).
 Try pasting a text string, such as: </br>
 48 65 6C 6C 6F 77 6F 72 6C 64 21
 </br>
 </br>

-You can find the final files and NCS project [here](https://github.com/edvinand/bluetooth_intro/tree/main/remote_controller).
+You can find the final version of the files in the NCS project [here](https://github.com/edvinand/bluetooth_intro/tree/main/remote_controller).